FrandSX/sxtools-blender/README.md

 Fills selected objects or components (faces, edges, verts supported).
 When applying noise, low values (<0.05) seem to provide tolerable results.

 ### Gradient Tool
 Fills selected objects or components with a gradient across the selected axis.
 The global bbox option stretches the gradient over multiple objects.
+Additional modes 'Curvature' and 'Normalized Curvature' map the gradient across the convex and concave sections of the surface.
+The normalized curvature option takes better advantage of the full range of the gradient for stylistic purposes.

 ### Ambient Occlusion
 A simple occlusion baking tool with selectable ray count.
 Supports blending between object/local and scene/global occlusion results.